7 Artificial Neural Networks

 loss = "mse", lr = 0.0001, data = data, epochs = 150L, verbose = FALSE)

-If too low, the loss will be very wiggly but doesn’t decrease.
+If too low, the loss decreases only very slowly over the epochs.

 Learning rate scheduler